Cal4Care-Developers/proxytunnel/README.md

 ## 1. Authentication Model

-The RingQ Tunnel POSTs to `https://<pbx-domain>:443/sbc/tunnel/bind` with:
+The NX Device POSTs to `https://<pbx-domain>:443/tunnel/bind` with:

 ``` json
 {